-Called “our nation’s leading scholar of the symphony orchestra” by Charles Olton, former President of the American Symphony Orchestra League, Mr. Horowitz is also the award-winning author of eight books mainly dealing with the institutional history of classical music in the United States.
+Called “a force in classical music today, a prophet and an agitator” by the New York Times, and “our nation’s leading scholar of the symphony orchestra” by Charles Olton, former President of the League of American Orchestras,.
+Horowitz is also the award-winning author of ten books mainly dealing with the institutional history of classical music in the United States.
 Both his Classical Music in America: A History (2005) and Artists in Exile: How Refugees from 20th Century War and Revolution Transformed the American Performing Arts (2008) were named best books of the year by The Economist.
-As Project Director of a National Endowment for the Humanities (NEH) National Education Project, as well as an NEH Teacher Training Institute, he is the author of a book for young readers entitled Dvořák in America, linked to a state-of-the-art DVD.
+As Project Director of an NEH National Education Project, as well as an NEH Teacher Training Institute, he is the author of a book for young readers entitled Dvořák in America, linked to a state-of-the-art DVD.

-For the National Endowment for the Arts, Mr. Horowitz servee as Artistic Director of an annual national institute for music critics, based at Columbia University.
-A former New York Times music critic, Mr. Horowitz writes regularly for the Times Literary Supplement (UK) and contributes frequently to scholarly journals.
+For the NEA, Horowitz served as Artistic Director of an annual national institute for music critics, based at Columbia University.
+A former New York Times music critic, he writes regularly for the Times Literary Supplement (UK) and contributes frequently to scholarly journals.
 He lectures widely in the United States and abroad.
-His many honors and awards include a Guggenheim Fellowship, two NEH fellowships and a commendation from the Czech Parliament for his many festival projects exploring Dvořák in America.
+His many honors and awards include a Guggenheim Fellowship, two NEH fellowships, an Honorary Doctorate from DePauw University, and a commendation from the Czech Parliament for his many festival projects exploring Dvořák in America.
 His website is www.josephhorowitz.com.
 His blog: www.artsjournal.com/uq.